charliecjung/Chicken-Crossing/DEVELOPMENT.md

 <h1> Final Tasks </h1>
+random generator for speed

 make it so that enemySpeed != 0

-Implement EnemyManager to create Enemy objects create powerups draw gameover resetgame
+Implement EnemyManager to create Enemy objects

+create powerups

+draw gameover resetgame

+:white_check_mark: std::max and min for Move() logic.

+:white_check_mark: moving beyond the screen for the Player (chicken)